AlexLvovsky/similar/HistoryApp/README.md

+## Chrome Extension

+1. Visit chrome://extensions in your browser.
+2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
+3. Click Load unpacked extension… to pop up a file-selection dialog.
+4. Navigate to the "..\similar\extension" folder, and select it.

+## Frontend

 The frontend is generated with [Angular CLI](https://github.com/angular/angular-cli).
 The backend is made from scratch.
 Whole stack in [TypeScript](https://www.typescriptlang.org).

 This project uses the [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)):